 I am ALL for a UK mini break.
-Sure a lovely long weekend abroad is lovely, but you can’t beat the UK and what it has to offer.
+Sure a lovely long weekend abroad is lovely, but you can’t beat the UK and what it has to offer, and Alex and I have recently enjoyed some lovely trips around the UK including a trip to Bath.
 A few months back (I know, oops), Alex and I headed to the gorgeous Brecon area of Wales and we had a gorgeous long pre-weekend.
 You just can’t beat the countryside, a big hill, fancy food, a massive hot tub, amazing scenery, lots of Welsh rain, wine and good company.

 We were lucky enough to be reviewing Peterstone Court, a stunning Grade II listed house.
 And with the Brecon Beacons as the backdrop, you could not fault the location.
 The hotel is home to 12 luxe rooms, a gym, jacuzzi area, sauna, outdoor pool, bar and restaurant.
 Our stay was probably the poshest one we’ve done yet!
 Our room was one of the Deluxe rooms with a country view and was decadent, the furnishings rich and luxe, and the bed massive.
 You know one of those hotels with old heavy furnishings that just feel old school classic fancy?
 A few of the furnishings looked like they could do with a little zhuzh up, but nothing that spoilt our visit.
 You bet that as soon as we had checked in we grabbed our robes and slippers and headed down.
 The jacuzzi area in in quite an intimate little cove underneath the old house, complete with some lovely furnishings and some loungers.
 There was another couple in there having a snuggle (ew) when we first went down, so we had a little loiter about, exploring the beautiful outdoor gardens, terrace and pool, which the weather wasn’t quite warm enough for yet!
 After we went back the jacuzzi area was clear, so we popped in for a bit of relaxation before getting ready for dinner – the perfect way to chill out after a pretty long drive!